darnocer/wakeup/README.md

 The `@tailwind` directives were added to `globals.css` and the CSS was imported into `/pages/_app.tsx`.

-## 👯‍♀️ Contributing

-Contributions to the content are welcome, espescially if there is inaccurate information.

-1. Fork the project
-2. Make the necessary edits to the markdown files
-3. Submit a pull request

-Be sure to include in the comments why you are making the change.
-Always include cited sources.

 ## ✉️ Contact

 This site was made by [Darian](https://darian.digital).
 You can get in touch with me at [darian@darian.digital](mailto:darian@darian.digital).

 ---

-> _WHILE WE'VE TRIED OUR BEST TO PROVIDE THOROUGH EDUCATIONAL INFORMATION, THIS GUIDE IS IN NO WAY A REPLACEMENT FOR DOING YOUR OWN RESEARCH AND CONSULTING WITH A MEDICAL PROFESSIONAL.
-ALWAYS BE AWARE OF THE RISKS BEFORE CONSUMING THESE MIND-ALTERING SUBSTANCES._